showmen-gupta/AuthorBookCodeGenClient/README.md

 # Grpahql Based React Implementation with codegen
-Simple Graphql based react application which generates custom hooks using the backend graphql schema using codegen Just represents simple crud implementation on Frontend
+Simple Graphql based react application which generates custom hooks using the backend graphql schema using codegen.
+Just represents simple crud implementation on Frontend

 In the project directory, you can run: